jimmypw/doc-tak/docs/source/introduction/welcome.rst

 Welcome
 =======

-Thanks for checking out the unofficial takserver documentation.
+Thanks for checking out the unofficial TAK documentation.
 This project was started address the documentation problem that comes with using TAK.
-While the documentation provided by the TAK Product Centre is adequate to get up and running with a TAK deployment there isn't much substance beyond the basics.
+While the documentation provided by the TAK Product Centre is adequate to get up and running with a TAK deployment there isn't much substance beyond the basics of getting the system up and running.
+Especially when advanced configurations are required.

-That's a problem I had when first getting my bearings with TAK.
+This is a problem I had when first getting my bearings with TAK.
 I often found myself reading the source code, chat history logs and blogs prompting you to run some random script that never actually explained what configuration was being applied.
 This coupled with the fragmented nature of the information